williammilisic/cloudcloud.dev/index.md

 * Post regarding Dr. Seuss and the [rhyme-as-reason effect](https://www.linkedin.com/posts/williammilisic_im-a-pretty-recent-dr-seuss-fan-although-activity-7150138457359650816-xwrQ).

 ## 31 December 2023
-* [Looking back](https://www.linkedin.com/posts/williammilisic_newyear-happynewyear-newyearresolution-activity-7147126747602354176-4NfI) on the year gone by with some stats and new year resolutions.
+* [Looking back](https://www.linkedin.com/posts/williammilisic_newyear-happynewyear-newyearresolution-activity-7147126747602354176-4NfI) on the year gone by with some stats and New Year resolutions.

 ## 29 December 2023
 * In the book "Fundamentals of Software Architecture" Mark Richards and Neal Ford lay out [8 core expectations](https://www.linkedin.com/posts/williammilisic_softwarearchitecture-activity-7146460519103737856-88rr) on (software) architects.
 These should be core requirements for any architect.<br/><br/>